On birational automorphisms of Severi-Brauer surfaces: Abstract

-This work has been carried out in 1970 as my MS Diploma thesis at the Department of Mechanics and Mathematics, Moscow State University.
+This work had been carried out in 1970 as my MS Diploma thesis at the Department of Mechanics and Mathematics, Moscow State University.
 D.~Leites translated it and preprinted in proceedings of his ``Seminar on Supersymmetries" (Reports of the Department of Mathematics, Stockholm University, 33/1989-2).
-I wish to express my deep gratitude to my former scientific advisor Prof.~Yu.\,I.~Manin.

-Recently the above-mentioned preprint of this text was cited in an interesting paper by C.~Shramov \cite{Shr}.
-Since the result of this old work of mine is still useful, I decided to update my preprint, make it available by putting it in arXiv, and include in it comments I got meanwhile.
+Recently the above-mentioned preprint of this text was cited in an interesting paper by C.~Shramov~\cite{Shr}.
+Since the result of this old work of mine is still useful, I decided to update my preprint, make it available by putting it in arXiv, and add to it comments I got meanwhile.
 First of all, from Torsten Ekedahl.
-I am very thankful to Torsten Ekedahl for his suggestions how to simplify certain proofs in the above-mentioned preprint; following his generous advice I cite his suggestions.